-- (b) Directs the commissioner to use fully adaptive tests math and reading assessments for grades 3 through 7 beginning in the 2015-2016 school year. - (c) Directs the commissioner to implement computer-adaptive reading and math assessments for grades 3 through 7 and grade 8 and high school reading and math tests. - (d) Directs the commissioner to ensure that: (1) individual student performance data and achievement and summary reports are available within three school days; (2) individual student growth data are available from the student's first test to each proximate assessment using a constant measurement scale; (3) parents and educators are able to use elementary and middle school student performance data to project student secondary and postsecondary achievement; and (4) useful diagnostic information about areas of students' academic strengths and weaknesses is available to improve student instruction. - (f), (g), (h) Make conforming and technical changes.
+- Statewide and local assessments; results. (a) For purposes of administering computeradaptive assessments in reading and math to students in grades 3 through 7 beginning in the 2015-2016 school year, defines computer-adaptive assessments, fully-adaptive assessments, ongrade level, above-grade level, and below-grade level. - (b) Directs the commissioner to use fully adaptive math and reading assessments for grades 3 through 7 beginning in the 2015-2016 school year. - (c) Directs the commissioner to implement computer-adaptive reading and math assessments for grades 3 through 7 and grade 8 and high school reading and math tests. - (d) Directs the commissioner to ensure that: (1) individual student performance data and achievement reports are available within three school days unless an assessment reflects new performance standards; (2) individual student growth data are available from the student's first test to each proximate assessment using a constant measurement scale; (3) parents, educators, and school administrators are able to use elementary and middle school student performance data to project students' secondary and postsecondary achievement; and (4) useful diagnostic information about areas of students' academic strengths and weaknesses is available to improve student instruction. - (f), (g), (h) Make conforming and technical changes.